BUREAU OF PUBLIC SECRETS

 Sacrifice must be rewarded.
 In exchange for their real sacrifice the workers receive the instruments of their liberation (comforts, gadgets), but this liberation remains purely fictitious since power controls the ways in which the material equipment can be used.
 Power uses to its own ends both the instruments and those who use them.
 The Christian and bourgeois revolutions democratized mythical sacrifice, the “sacrifice of the master.”
 Today there are countless initiates who receive crumbs of power for putting to public service the totality of their partial knowledge.
 They are no longer called “initiates” and not yet “priests of the Logos”; they are simply known as specialists.

 On the level of the spectacle their power is undeniable: the contestant on “Double Your Money” and the postal clerk chattering all day about all the mechanical features of his car both identify with the specialist, and we know how production managers use such identification to bring unskilled workers to heel.
 The true mission of the technocrats would be to unify the Logos — if only (due to one of the contradictions of fragmentary power) they themselves weren’t so absurdly compartmentalized and isolated.
 Each specialist is alienated by being out of phase with the others; each knows everything about one fragment and no one grasps the totality.
-What real control can the atomic technician, the strategist or the political specialist exercise over a nuclear weapon?
+What real control can the atomic technician, the strategist, or the political specialist exercise over a nuclear weapon?
 What ultimate control can power hope to impose on all the gestures developing against it?
 The stage is so crowded with actors that chaos is the only master of the show.
 “Order reigns and doesn’t govern” (Internationale Situationniste #6).

 To the extent that the specialist takes part in the development of the instruments that condition and transform the world, he is preparing the way for the revolt of the privileged.
 Until now such revolt has been called fascism.
 It is essentially an operatic revolt — didn’t Nietzsche see Wagner as a precursor? — in which actors who have long been pushed aside and see themselves becoming less and less free suddenly insist on playing the leading roles.
 Clinically speaking, fascism is the hysteria of the spectacular world pushed to the point of climax.
 In this climax the spectacle momentarily ensures its unity while at the same time revealing its radical inhumanity.
 Through fascism and Stalinism, which constitute its romantic crises, the spectacle reveals its true nature: it is a disease.

 We are poisoned by the spectacle.
 All the elements necessary for a detoxification (that is, for our own construction of our everyday lives) are in the hands of specialists.
 We are thus highly interested in all these specialists, but in different ways.
 Some are hopeless cases: we are not, for example, going to try and show the specialists of power, the rulers, the extent of their delirium.
-On the other hand, we are ready to take into account the bitterness of specialists imprisoned in roles that are constricted, absurd or ignominious.
+On the other hand, we are ready to take into account the bitterness of specialists imprisoned in roles that are constricted, absurd, or ignominious.
 We must confess, however, that our indulgence has its limits.
 If, in spite of all our efforts, they persist in putting their guilty conscience and their bitterness in the service of power by fabricating the conditioning that colonizes their own everyday lives; if they prefer an illusory representation in the hierarchy to true fulfillment; if they persist in ostentatiously brandishing their specializations (their painting, their novels, their equations, their sociometry, their psychoanalysis, their ballistics); finally, if, knowing perfectly well — and soon ignorance of this fact will be no excuse — that only power and the SI hold the key to using their specialization, they nevertheless still choose to serve power because power, battening on their inertia, has chosen them to serve it, then fuck them!
 There’s a limit to our generosity.
 They should understand all this, and especially the fact that the revolt of nonruling actors is henceforth linked to the revolt against the spectacle (see below the thesis on the SI and power).

 21